Case Interview Math Practice: 30 Drills with Full Worked Solutions

 Related articles

-10 guesstimate interview questions with structured solutions, a summary table, and the 5-step framework used at McKinsey, BCG, and Bain for estimation problems.
+10 guesstimate interview questions with quick-reference answers, the 5-step framework used at McKinsey, BCG, and Bain, plus 3 fully worked examples.

 Case Interview Math: Mental Shortcuts to Calculate Faster